Insomnia and Gut Health: How Your Microbiome Controls Your Sleep

 Fuel Your Gut with Prebiotics and Probiotics

-Prebiotics: These act as food for beneficial bacteria.
-Include fibre-rich options like garlic, onions, leeks, bananas, and asparagus in your diet.
+Prebiotics act as food for beneficial bacteria.
+Include fibre-rich options like oats, beans, broccoli, carrots, onions, leeks, bananas, and chia seeds in your diet.

 Prioritise Fibre-Rich Foods

-A diet low in fibre can lead to gut imbalances that disrupt sleep.
-Whole grains, legumes, and a variety of colourful vegetables help nourish your microbiome as they support better digestion and sleep quality.
+A diet low in fibre can lead to gut imbalances.
+Consume whole grains, legumes, and a variety of colourful vegetables to nourish your microbiome, which supports better digestion, and, in turn, improves the quality of your sleep.

 Limit Ultra-Processed Foods

-Refined sugars, artificial sweeteners, and processed foods can feed harmful bacteria, causing inflammation and blood sugar fluctuations that negatively impact both gut health and sleep.
-Cutting down on these can help restore balance.
+Refined sugars, processed foods, and artificial sweeteners can feed harmful bacteria, causing inflammation and blood sugar fluctuations that negatively impact both gut health and sleep.

 Maintain a Consistent Eating Schedule